DavidAyotte/davidayotte.github.io/_posts/2021-05-26-quasimodforms.md

 \end{cases}
 $$

-Using this definition we it is possible to show that
+Using this definition, it is possible to show that

 $$
 G_2(z) = 2\zeta(2) - 8 \pi^2 \sum_{n=1}^{\infty} \sigma_1(n) q^n.